v4u2chat/pharma-network/README.md

 # pharma-network
-A project for applying blockchain to tackle the challenge of drug-counterfeiting.
+A project for applying blockchain to tackle the challenge of drug-counterfeiting in a pharmaceutical supply chain

-## Fabric Network
-- 5 Organizations (Manufacturer, Distributor, Retailer, Consumer, Transporter)
-- TLS Disabled
-- 2 Peers per org
-- 1 User per node (Only Admin)

 ## Network Architecture